-My child can show, touch or give five or more things by their function or other characteristics. • Yes 1.
-1Repeat this activity with another five words, and 2.
-Start the next activity • Sometimes Continue practising this activity Add another five words Start the next activity • Not yet Continue practising this activity
+My child can show, touch or give five or more things by their function or a characteristic.
+Yes, can easily do this Well done!
+Repeat this activity with another five words, and Start the next activity Sometimes, with Well done!
+Continue practising this activity encouragement Add another five words Start the next activity No, not doing this yet Check whether you are doing the activity in the right way.
+Learn the activity again and practice.
+Increase the practice opportunities by involving others in the family too.